 - U: This is a USB-enabled router.
 So the RT-AX88U is a higher-end Wi-Fi 6 router than the RT-AX68U.
 Both have a built-in USB port.

 - X: This is an extra special router.
 There’s only one so far, which is the RT-AX89X that’s the first from Asus that comes with two flexible 10Gbps network ports.

-- S: This is an stripped-down variant of the U router.
-For example the RT-AX86S is the lesser version of the RT-AX86U with inferior processing power and no Multi-Gig port.
+- S: This is a stripped-down variant of the U router.
+For example, the RT-AX86S is the lesser version of the RT-AX86U with inferior processing power and no Multi-Gig port.

 There you go.
 Now put two and two (more like 1, 2, and 3 in this case) together, and you can figure out what each model name means.

 For example, the RT-AX68U is an entry-level Wi-Fi 6 router, and the GS-AX3000 is also an entry-level but now a gaming router.
 The GT-AXE11000 is a top-tier Wi-Fi 6E ROG gaming router, which is why it’s so expensive.

 No matter which you end up with among Asus’s Wi-Fi 5 and Wi-Fi 6 routers, you’ll find the standard feature set, which itself is enough for most homes.